Behavioral Health Integrated Services

 Behavioral Health is the scientific study of the emotions, behaviors and biology relating to person’s mental well-being, their ability to function in everyday life and their concept of self.
 The Behavioral Health Integration Department of Jordan Valley provides Behavioral Medicine, a Pain Clinic, a Substance Use/MAT Clinic and Outpatient Clinical Services.

 Once a patient has established care with a Jordan Valley provider, they have access to Behavioral Health Integrated Services.
 Behavioral Health Consultants (BHCs) are the gatekeepers of those Behavioral Health Services and assess the needs of the patients and make appropriate referrals.
 Behavioral Health Consultants see patients in every department at Jordan Valley.
-Patients can be seen on an emergent basis through Jordan Valley’s Behavioral Health Express Care at the main clinic on Tampa St. by a Behavioral Health Consultant who can also assist in establishing primary care or make appropriate community referrals.
+Patients can be seen on an emergent basis by a Behavioral Health Consultant who can also assist in establishing primary care or make appropriate community referrals.

 The Behavioral Health Consultation Model at Jordan Valley allows for: